nannapravalika/nannapravalika_portfolio/README.md

 Education
 Contact
 About Me
-I am Nanna Pravalika, an experienced IT professional specializing in the design, development, testing, and implementation of enterprise applications.
-I excel in creating web applications using the MVC architecture and Django framework.
-My expertise includes WordPress development and full lifecycle management of websites, showcasing my comprehensive skills in application development and web hosting.
+I am Nanna Pravalika, a seasoned IT professional specializing in designing, developing, testing, and implementing enterprise applications.
+I thrive in creating web applications using the MVC architecture and Django framework.
+My skills extend to WordPress development and complete lifecycle management of websites, demonstrating my broad capabilities in application development and web hosting.

 Skills
 Programming Languages